FlyBozon/Cassini_Sajgonki/README.md

 8th CASSINI Hackathon Poland\
 23-24.11.2024

-# Drone Pathfinding Algorithm for Fire Detection
+# Concept for Drone Pathfinding Algorithm for Fire Detection

 ## Overview
-This algorithm receives information about areas covered by clouds, urban areas, and locations of fire watch towers in forests.
-Based on this data, the algorithm calculates the optimal path for the drone to inspect high-risk fire zones.
+This document outlines the **concept** for a drone pathfinding algorithm designed to inspect high-risk fire zones.
+The described approach is not yet implemented but serves as a blueprint for future development.

-The algorithm models the area as a graph, where each region is divided into squares.
-Using graph traversal algorithms (e.g., A*), the drone optimizes its flight path to cover the highest possible area of concern.
-The drone's altitude affects its scanning capabilities, which are taken into account when determining the optimal route to cover as much area as possible.
+The proposed algorithm calculates optimal drone flight paths based on input data, such as cloud-covered areas, urban zones, and locations of fire watch towers.
+It aims to maximize the inspection of high-risk areas while efficiently covering the region using graph-based pathfinding techniques (e.g., A*).

 ## Key Steps